Mission and Goals

 In 2010, Dr. Amodei’s son was born congenitally deaf.
 She and her family moved to Washington, DC so that he could attend a special school.
 She moved back to Severna Park with her husband, son, and daughter in 2014.

-Throughout her career, Dr. Amodei has published multiple papers and has been an invited speaker at several academic meetings.
-She served as a full time healthcare consultant for McKinsey and Company for two years and has also been on the advisory boards for several companies, helping them to develop products that better serve the needs of patients.
+Earlier in her career, Dr. Amodei was an author on several research papers and an invited speaker at several academic meetings.
+She served as a full time healthcare consultant for McKinsey and Company for two years and has also been on the advisory boards for multiple companies, helping them to develop products that better serve the needs of patients.
 She was also an invited participant at The White House Physician Forum on Health Reform in May 2009.

 From 2011 to 2017, Dr. Amodei served as a dedicated breast imager at Washington Radiology.
-WRA was the earliest adopter of 3D mammography and 3D tomosynthesis-guided biopsy in the Baltimore-Washington region, so Dr. Amodei has been interpreting low dose 3D mammograms for many years.
 She has been the owner of Bay Radiology since 2017 and is honored to have the opportunity to carry on the legacy of Bay Radiology’s founder, Dr. Helen Mrose.

 Over time, drawing on her outstanding training and experience, Dr. Mrose conceived of a better way to perform breast cancer screening: all mammograms would be performed on state of the art equipment and read by fellowship trained breast imagers immediately after they were performed, and if additional imaging were needed, it would be performed that same day.
 This provides the highest level of breast cancer detection with the lowest degree of patient anxiety.
 She saw her first patients at Bay Radiology in 2010 and built it into a thriving, well-regarded practice.